 Do I Get The Test Back To See What I Got Wrong?

 No and here’s why.
 If people got a test back, they would be tempted to just study the questions they got wrong.
 If you only studied a test, then you would only know what was on the test.
 What if you got a different test when you took it again?

 If you pass a AAAI/ISMA test for the very first time, you have 2 years before you need to get recertified.
 After that, you will need to be re-certified every year.
 Again, read my post on how to get recertified for more info.
 Make a note of when your cert expires.
 If your cert expires, you will have to retake the test again.

 I’ve Passed.
 What’s next?

 AAAI also has a Master Personal Trainer cert.
 This cert deals specifically with how to help people with health needs like high blood pressure, diabetes etc.

 Tip.
-All personal trainers should at least attend the Master Personal Trainer class because most people they work with will not be “healthy“.
+All personal trainers should attend the Master Personal Trainer class because most people they work with will not be “healthy“.